obsproject/obs-websocket/docs/partials/introduction.md

 #### Connection Notes
 - If a binary frame is received when using the `obswebsocket.json` (default) subprotocol, or a text frame is received while using the `obswebsocket.msgpack` subprotocol, the connection is closed with `WebSocketCloseCode::MessageDecodeError`.
-- The obs-websocket server listens for any messages containing a `request-type` key in the first level JSON from unidentified clients.
+- The obs-websocket server listens for any messages containing a `request-type` field in the first level JSON from unidentified clients.
 If a message matches, the connection is closed with `WebSocketCloseCode::UnsupportedRpcVersion` and a warning is logged.
 - If a message with a `messageType` is not recognized to the obs-websocket server, the connection is closed with `WebSocketCloseCode::UnknownOpCode`.
 - At no point may the client send any message other than a single `Identify` before it has received an `Identified`.
 Doing so will result in the connection being closed with `WebSocketCloseCode::NotIdentified`.

 ---

 ### Creating an authentication string
 obs-websocket uses SHA256 to transmit authentication credentials.
-The server starts by sending an object in the `authentication` key of its `Hello` message data.
+The server starts by sending an object in the `authentication` field of its `Hello` message data.
 The client processes the authentication challenge and responds via the `authentication` string in the `Identify` message data.

 For this guide, we'll be using `supersecretpassword` as the password.